For All Those Sleeping

 For All Those Sleeping was an American metalcore band formed in Sartell, Minnesota in 2007.
-The band released three studio albums, Cross Your Fingers, Outspoken, and Incomplete Me, all of which featured the same line-up.
-They announced their breakup on October 9, 2014.
+The band released three studio albums, Cross Your Fingers, Outspoken, and Incomplete Me, all of which featured the same lineup.
+They announced their breakup in 2014.

 History

 Formation and Cross Your Fingers (2007–2011)

-For All Those Sleeping was formed in 2007 while Mike Champa, Jerad Pierskalla, David Volgman-Stevens and Ethan Trekell were still students at Sartell High School.
+For All Those Sleeping was formed in 2007 while Mike Champa, Jerad Pierskalla, David Volgman-Stevens and Ethan Trekell were still attending Sartell High School.
 Their self-released their 2007 demo and 2008 EP "The Lies We Live" featured the band's original sound which combined melodic sounds with pop punk influences, and brutal breakdowns.
 The band would later add bassist/vocalist London Snetsinger, replacing guitarist/keyboardist David Volgman-Steven's duties as the band's main clean vocalist.
 As their local fanbase grew, the band gained the attention of Fearless Records, and were signed in May 2010.